Hey hey! I hope you’re doing good today. If not, and you’re losing ranks while playing Zarya, I’m positive this guide will help you.

 Alt fire is better than primary fire when you shoot it at grouped enemy players, you will deal more damage and charge up faster.

 It's absolutely crucial that you maintain high energy levels.
 Zarya without energy is useless.

 8. Use the walls and obstacles to avoid damage

 Use the Particle Cannon's secondary fire by firing it at enemies coming at you, then ducking behind cover to avoid their fire.
 Even though Zarya is a Tank, she can usually take less damage than other Tanks.
 This makes it important to play carefully with her.
 You should try to spend as little time as possible under enemy fire, but you should still try to scare off enemies who get too close.

 Communication is key, you need to let your enemy know when you’re preparing and doing a grav, you need to tell them when your bubble is on cooldown.
 They need to be aware of your abilities or everything falls apart.

-I hope you learned a lot from my Zarya guide and 10 tips.
-I wish you luck and godspeed, go get that Skill Rating!
+I hope you learned a lot from my Zarya guide and tips.
+I wish you luck and godspeed, go get that Grandmaster!

 Boosting Factory isn’t endorsed or in any way affiliated with Activision Blizzard, Riot Games, Electronic Arts, Amazon Games, or Respawn Entertainment and doesn’t reflect the views or opinions of anyone officially involved in producing or managing Heroes of the Storm, Valorant, Overwatch, Call of Duty, New World, and League of Legends.
 All trademarks and logos belong to their respective owners.
 All submitted art content remains copyright of its original copyright holder.